 - Retired: Over 65 years of age and retired.
 Retired GRC Members include many geothermal industry pioneers.

-The GRC is governed by a 20-member Board of Directors, elected by the general membership to 2-year terms.
+The GRC Board of Directors consists of 28 elected members, plus the President, Past President and the President Elect..
 To provide continuity, half of the Board is elected every year.
 The President, Past President, and President Elect also serve as ex officio members of the Board.
 All GRC members are eligible for election to the Board of Directors.

 GRC operating funds are derived from its Annual Meeting; corporate contributions; government grants and contracts; workshops; membership dues and contributions; and publication sales and advertising.